Dai Wai Tsun: Shanghai Shenhua

 On 28 June 2023, Dai joined fellow Chinese Super League club Shanghai Shenhua on a free transfer.
+On 4 January 2026, Dai announced his departure after the 2025 season.

+Shenzhen Peng City

+On 4 January 2026, Dai joined Chinese Super League club Shenzhen Peng City.

 International career

 Dai held both a Hong Kong and British passport, and was therefore eligible to represent Hong Kong or England internationally.

 In September 2018, Dai was called up to the preliminary squad of the Hong Kong national team.
 Although it was initially reported that he had declined a Hong Kong call up due to injury, he later accepted a call up during the same window to a China under-21 training camp led by Guus Hiddink in Amsterdam, Netherlands.
 Two weeks after the camp, Hong Kong manager Gary White once again named Dai in his preliminary squad for the 2019 EAFF E-1 Football Championship qualifiers.
 Following good performances in the Chinese Super League, it was reported in August 2020 that Shenzhen F.C. had begun assisting Dai with his (mainland) Chinese naturalisation application, and that Dai himself wanted to be called up for the China national football team.
 In September 2020, he admitted in an interview that "if I had the opportunity to represent the Chinese team, I would be very honoured.
 My application is being processed and the club are helping me."

 On 27 January 2022, Dai made his international debut for China against Japan in the 2022 World Cup qualifier as a substitute at the 64th minute.

 Dai was named in China's squad for the 2023 AFC Asian Cup in Qatar and started the team's opening match against Tajikistan on 13 January 2024.

+Dai was recalled by the national team in 2026 season, after recovered from his knee injury.

 Personal life

-His father is also an avid football supporter and has played for youth teams in Hong Kong, and goes to support his son every single match.
-His mother, who works in Hong Kong, visits them every few months.
-As Dai has played for Eastern's youth squad and has supported them since a young age, he has stated that if he ever has the chance to return to play in his native Hong Kong he would only play for Eastern.
+His father, Dai Man Hong, is the director of Hong Kong Premier League club Eastern and member of Technical and Playing Committee of the HKFA.
+Dai has also played for Eastern's youth squad and has supported the club since a young age. he has stated that if he ever has the chance to return to play in his native Hong Kong, he would only play for Eastern.

-Dai is multilingual.
-He can understand and speak Cantonese, Mandarin, and English, having conducted interviews in all 3 languages in the past.